architect/arcdown/readme.md

 `

 const {
-  frontmatter  // attributes from frontmatter html,        // the good stuff: HTML! slug,        // a URL-friendly slug title,       // document title from the frontmatter tocHtml,     // an HTML table of contents
+  frontmatter, // attributes from frontmatter html,        // the good stuff: HTML! slug,        // a URL-friendly slug title,       // document title from the frontmatter tocHtml,     // an HTML table of contents
 } = await render(doc)
 ```

 See ./example/ for a kitchen sink demo.